8th Annual Motivation Masters Award Finalists: Channel Sales

 Warsaw-based Mercedes-Benz Poland engaged ICP Group to create the first sales incentive program for its Daimler Trucks division.
 The motivational program, named "Daimler Trucks Discovery," incentivized the dealers by rewarding the best of them on a yearly, quarterly, and monthly basis.
 The message was simple: By getting the best sales results, dealers could participate in special, tailor-made incentive trips to such exotic destinations as Brazil and South Africa (where the biggest Daimler plants are located).
 Updated rankings and points could be checked online, and some of the interesting aspects included a football theme and an internal TV program extolling the attractions of Brazil.

 As a result, 71 dealers (98 percent of all invited) participated in the program, logging in regularly.
 More than 95 percent of participants strongly agreed that they would be willing to work hard in order to earn the award next year.
-Best of all, there was a 15 percent sales growth in 2015.
+Best of all, there was a healthy sales growth in 2015.

 6. Michelin/ICP Group

 Each year, Clermont-Ferrand, France-based tire and travel services provider Michelin organizes an international sales support program to motivate its Central and Eastern European dealers.
 Those with the top sales receive the "Expedition Michelin" travel reward, which in February 2015, was a trip to Dubai and Mauritius.
 To the standard travel incentive, ICP Group added a refinement: The "Michelin Stop," where participants got to test the tires for the next season under racetrack conditions.
 For one "stop," Dubai Autodrome was rented for the winners' use, where they could test-drive the cars, taking part in speed trials.